tildeholmqvist/happyroom/README.md

 - An error was occurring, indicating that the "ul" element is not allowed as a child of the "small" element.
 This issue is present in the Django Allauth templates and therefore has been left unfixed.

 - Validation of the Add Product & Service page revealed 28 errors and warnings.
 These errors mainly come from how the form is set up.
-For instance, the {% csrf_token %} tag and the way the form fields are looped through,may be the reasons behind these errors.
+For instance, the {% csrf_token %} tag and the way the form fields are looped through, may be the reasons behind these errors.
-However, even with these errors, the main functions of the page, like submitting the forms, still works correctly.
+However, even with these errors, the main functions of the page, like submitting the forms, still work correctly.
 As a result, these errors have been left unfixed for now.
 However, I will carefully consider addressing them in future improvements.

 ## Deployment - Heroku